 Shoulder dislocation - aftercare; Shoulder subluxation - aftercare; Shoulder reduction - aftercare; Glenohumeral joint dislocation

 Phillips BB.
 Recurrent dislocations.
-In: Canale TS, Beaty JH, eds.
+In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 47.
+13th ed.
+Philadelphia, PA: Elsevier; 2017:chap 47.

-Reider BC, Davies GJ, Provencher MT.
+Reider B, Davies GJ, Provencher MT.
 Anterior shoulder instability.
-In: Reider BC, Davies GJ, Provencher MT, eds.
-Orthopaedic Rehabilitation in Athlete.
-4th ed.
+In: Reider B, Davies GJ, Provencher MT, eds.
+Orthopaedic Rehabilitation of the Athlete.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 1.

-Thompson SR, Al-Saati Maád F, Litchfield RB.
+Thompson SR, Al-Saati MF, Litchfield RB.
 Anterior shoulder instability.
 In: Miller MD, Thompson SR, eds.
-DeLee & Drez's Orthopaedic Sports Medicine.
+DeLee & Drez's Orthopaedic Sports Medicine: Principles and Practice.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 46.